 For our family, something that sets apart the holidays from regular days is extra special breakfasts.
 At Christmastime, that means Rudolph Pancakes, and our kids absolutely love them.
 We like to make them on Christmas Eve morning—they’re festive and fun, and perfect for the day before Christmas.
 Cute bacon antlers, a strawberry for the nose, blueberry eyes, and dollops of whipped cream to hold it all together go on two pancakes to create the cutest and yummiest reindeer ever!
+Whether you make them on Christmas Eve morning, Christmas morning, or any other morning, they’re sure to be a hit with everyone!

 I use my dad’s pancake recipe–the one I grew up with–and I’m sharing it below, but you can absolutely your favorite pancake recipe as well.
 I love that I can also easily make them gluten-free for my daughter.
 You just need a few things…pancakes, strawberries, blueberries, whipped cream, and bacon!
+Most of these items you probably already have around the house for the holidays, but if not, they’re simple pantry items that are easy to find.

 - 2 cups white flour